pdf-raku/PDF-API6/README.md

 *PDF::Lite* understands content only, including pages and xobjects (forms and images).

 The optional *PDF::Tags* module is applicable to PDF files that are 'Tagged'.
-It presents DOM like interface for reading document structure elements.
+It presents a DOM like interface for reading document structure elements.

 *PDF::API6* is a lightweight class that inherits from *PDF::Class*.
 It provides sugar and extra functionality for common use cases such as colors, outlines